psnilesh/almanack/_posts/2023-04-23-beware-of-rust-lifetime-elision.md

 - Programming
 - Rust
 layout: post
+excerpt_separator: "<!--more-->"
 ---

 # Introduction to Lifetimes

 Much has been said and written already about Rust's lifetimes.
-In summary, they enable the Rust borrow checker to determine how long a reference will be valid for.
-This is crucial because operating on a dead or stale reference can result in unpredictable behavior and memory unsafe programs, going back on the promise of Rust.
+In summary, they enable the Rust borrow checker to determine how long a reference will be valid for. <!--more--> This is crucial because operating on a dead or stale reference can result in unpredictable behavior and memory unsafe programs, going back on the promise of Rust.

 Lets use a simple example to demonstrate how lifetimes help the borrow checker do its job.